 Louise Montgomery is a PhD student working on the effects of engaging with nature in school grounds on children’s wellbeing.
 She is interested in how contemporary environmental issues can impact human health and wellbeing, as well as how the loss of care and desire to protect the natural environment can be reinstated into current childhoods through outdoor education.

 Dr Hannah Harvey is a research associate at Royal Holloway.
-She is interested in widening participation and engagement in science, and the use of technology to achieve this, as well as the impact of engagement with nature on wellbeing.
+She is interested in memory and learning, widening participation and engagement in science, and the use of technology.